Krillere/Expressions/README.md

 # Expressions

 A simple compiler for a simple functional programming language.
 Everything is an expression, hence the name.
 The compiler is written in Swift 3.0.
+The compiler compiles the Expression code to the intermediate language C++.

 # The language